Js2Hou/PestClassification/README.md

 # Image recognition of leaf vegetable pests and diseases

-This is the baseline project for Image recognition of leaf vegetable pests and diseases.
+This is the baseline solution for [Image recognition of leaf vegetable pests and diseases](http://challenge.xfyun.cn/topic/info?type=pests-diseases).

 ## Fast to start